VedranaGATech/Project_2_MLB_Stats/README.md

   insert how it was transformed

- ## 3. Pitching.csv (OR IS THIS ONE PITCHING FINAL?)
+ ## 3. Pitching.csv
      - Original Pitching.csv was loaded and stored in SQL Database
-     - Then brought it over to Jupyter Notebook for filtering (year) and cleaning (removed unusable columns)
+     - Then brought over to Jupyter Notebook for filtering (year) and cleaning (removed unusable columns)
-     - Created relation to Teams file
+     - Created relation to Teams file for team_id identification
-     - Stored clean csv filed so only needed data can be queried
+     - Stored clean csv file in database so only needed data can be queried

 ![image](images/pitching.png)